chuckreynolds/WPFBOGP/readme.txt

 Honestly it's not hard to add one once you have the proper meta content in the header.
 Look at [how to add a Like button](https://developers.facebook.com/docs/plugins/like-button) using fb:like.
 There are a lot of 'like' button plugins but this plugin only focuses on solid and accurate Open Graph meta data.

 = Facebook is acting weird and not showing the correct info? = Yeah they do that.
 They change stuff ALL THE TIME; as in daily.
-Try the debugger and hope for the best.
+Make sure your images are large enough as mentioned in the plugin help and my [social media image size reference guide](https://github.com/chuckreynolds/social-profile-image-sizes).
+If your images are too small Facebook may not display any or pull another image from elsewhere on the page.
+Try their Debug Tool to clear their cache and hope for the best.
+Sometimes they don't do what the open graph tags tell them to - it happens.

 = How do I report a bug? =
 Try to be as specific as possible; write the steps to recreate; turn off all other plugins and test again; then use the wordpress support forum: [https://wordpress.org/support/plugin/wp-facebook-open-graph-protocol](https://wordpress.org/support/plugin/wp-facebook-open-graph-protocol).
 If you're a developer jump in and do the github thing.
 Info below.